Matching Floor and Wall Tiles in Your Bathroomadmin

 If the wooden flooring is a style you desire, you could easily get the appearance of wood, with the durability that tiles bring, with some wood effect Ca’ Pietra floor tiles.
 These tiles could offer you the best of both worlds; durability and a natural wood style.

 Using a patterned tile in your bathroom is great for all styles and décor tastes.
 You could create a bold and tasteful room by incorporating a patterned tile across the floors and walls, or you could showcase the pattern on purely the wall.
 Contrasting the feature and preventing it from getting lost with beautiful, elegant, but simple and light tiles.

 Patterns can offer many characteristics.
 You can be daring and go for bright and bold designs, or with some beautiful marble effect tiles, you could provide a subtle yet luxurious statement piece to your bathroom.
-These simple yet effective designs can be found within our Original Style wall tile collection.
+These simple yet effective designs can be found within our Original style tiles collection and our Original Style wall tile for mosaic tiles.

 Coordinating Solid Tile Design

 Solid colours offer simplicity at their finest, and choosing the correct colour is essential.
 If patterned tiles don’t appeal to your bathroom space, consider pairing and coordinating solid tile colours to form your unique style and taste.
 By designing your individual tile design, you can guarantee that no one will have the same bathroom style as your own.